-Effective January 1, 2020, a paid family and medical leave benefit (PFML), will be available to eligible employees according to the provisions of RCW 50A and the Employer's pertinent policies and procedures.
-The benefit is funded, per the RCW, through employer and employee premium contributions collected since January 1, 2019.
-The employee's share of the premiums for paid family and medical leave and any surcharges will be collected through a payroll deduction and remitted to the Employment Security Department of Washington State as provided in RCW 50A
+Washington Paid Family and Medical Leave (PFML) benefits will be available to eligible employees according to the provisions of Title 50A RCW and the Employer's pertinent Policies and Procedures.
+The employee's share of the premiums for paid family and medical leave and any surcharges will be collected through a payroll deduction and remitted to the Employment Security Department of Washington State as provided in Title 50A RCW.